Explore The Best Of M142 HIMARS Artillery Rocket System

 • M31A1 and M31A2 rockets: These rockets also have a 200 lb (91 kg) high-explosive unitary warhead and a range of 15 to 92 km (9.3–57.2 mi).
 They come with a new multi-mode fuze.

-We would encourage you to explore this article as well: Delve into the Best of the METEOR Missile in Detail
+We would encourage you to explore this article as well: Let's Explore The Boeing Globemaster III

 These various GMLRS rocket variants offer different capabilities to cater to specific mission requirements.